 How can I delete a collection of keys based on their tag?

-For the time being you can’t delete a selection of keys based on a tag from a project through the Translation Center.
-However you can use our API, using the tag as a parameter for the query.
+You can select multiple keys and delete your selection.
+Filter your search after the specific tag and select all those keys.
+You can now select the delete checkbox.
+You can also use our API, using the tag as a parameter for the query.
 Please follow the link to our API documentation: Delete a collection of keys

 How can we search for specific keys when reviewing the translations?